The 4R’s of Live Wildfire Ready

 Notable Colorado Fires late last month included the Currant Creek Fire NE of Cedaredge, the Bucktail Fire near Nucla, the Quarry Fire in Jefferson County, and the 1,500-acre Stone Canon Fire which killed one person and destroyed at least five structures.

-images of a US map with fire potential for September 2024 The National Significant Wildland Fire Potential Outlook for September is normal for Colorado, with an update to be issued on September 1st.
+The National Significant Wildland Fire Potential Outlook for September is normal for Colorado, with an update to be issued on September 1st.
 What a great opportunity to take advantage of the cooler temperatures to act on 5 tips to Reduce Your Wildfire Risk, around your home and property.
 The Home Ignition Zone Checklists is another valuable tool, along with your lawnmower, weed trimmer and rake.
 Preparing Homes for Wildfire is never a one-and-done.

 During the August FACO network call, we were fortunate to have Dr. Cat Edgeley present on Navigating wildfire smoke damage: Insights from the 2021 Marshall Fire.
 Living with and mitigating the effects of wildfire smoke are important aspects of the Live Wildfire Ready strategy.
 What makes the Edgeley presentation unique, are the insights when returning to your home after a wildfire, and considerations before returning home.